fieldtrip/website/tutorial/cluster_permutation_timelock.md

     cfg.parameter = 'avg';
     raweffectFICvsFC     = ft_math(cfg, avgFIC_planar_cmb, avgFC_planar_cmb);

-Using the following configuration for **[ft_topoplotER](/reference/ft_topoplotER)** we can plot the raw effect and highlight the channels belonging to the significant cluster
+Using the following configuration for **[ft_topoplotER](/reference/ft_topoplotER)** we can plot the raw effect and highlight the channels contributing to the largest cluster

     figure;
     timestep = 0.05; %(in seconds)